RebelBobby/mywebsite/README.md

 ## also has a forum
-forum hosted with flarum open source https://github.com/RebelBobby/portainer_stacks
+My forum is self hosted with open source flarum  https://github.com/RebelBobby/portainer_stacks

 https://forum.shattered.vet/